ukyoi/WarInCulturePlate/README.md

 A game similar to a Cellular Automata, written in JavaScript.

-Choose the gift points to your bacteria and occupy the whole Culture plate.
+Choose the gift points to your bacteria and occupy the whole Culture plate!

-NOTE: This game is not playable temporarily.
+NOTE: This game is in developing and not playable temporarily.